vickertan/first-firebase/README.md

 ## To Do List

 -   Rerender movie component when the title updated
--   Rerender movieList component when the movie added
+-   Rerender movieList component when the movie added (firebase snapshot)